nehcuy/lifehack-2022/README.md

 ### **<ins>Phone</ins>**

 Enter the 4 digit code that is shown on the tablet and click&nbsp;`SUBMIT`.
-You will then enter the [Lockdown Page](#lockdown-page).
+You will see a large text box which displays the state the tablet is in (locked down or unlocked).

 ### **<ins>Tablet</ins>**

-The 4 digit code shown on the screen is to be entered onto your mobile phone and the tablet is now connected to your phone.
+The 4 digit code shown on the screen is to be entered onto your mobile phone.
+Once a connection is established, you will then enter the [Lockdown Page](#lockdown-page).

 ## **Lockdown Page**